tanloner/Bayern_G9_CS_11/src/introduction/README.md

 ```bash
 mvn test -Dtest=DigitalLibraryTest#searchByStatus
 ```
-<strong> IMPORTANT: </strong> You have to run the tests in the Project folder!
+<strong> IMPORTANT: </strong> You have to run the tests in the Project root folder!
 It will not work if you are not in the
-project folder.
+root folder.
+(The folder with the pom.xml, LICENSE.txt, README.md, ...)<br>

 ### Python Tests:
 <strong>searchByTitle:</strong>